 Meditation and Mindfulness Scripts

-One Mind Dharma has created a collection of guided meditation scripts available in PDF form.
+One Mind Dharma’s collection of guided meditation scripts is available in PDF form.
 There are 50 meditations in the collection, with sections on meditations for children, for anxiety, short meditations, mindfulness practices, heart practices, and more.
 This collection of guided meditation scripts serves as a guidance and reference for those who wish to lead meditations for a group or individual.

 How to Use These Meditation Scripts